robksawyer/keystone-greeter/README.md

 	greeter.set('username label','This is the login input and first register input'), greeter.set('password label','Password'),
 	greeter.set('confirm label','Confirm'),
-	greeter.set('name label','Full Name'),
+	greeter.set('info label','Providing a valid email is the only way to reset your password.'), greeter.set('name label','Full Name'),
-	greeter.set('email label','Remember this is not the login input'), greeter.set('info label','Thanks for reading... shoot me an email at readthis at snowpi dot org to say hello!'),
+	greeter.set('email label','Remember this is not the login input'),

 ```

 ####Return Messages